eehlers/eehlers.github.io/miniscript.04.intro.md

 - _Given a script, be able to predict the cost of spending an output._
 - _Given a script, know whether particular resource limitations like the ops limit might be hit when spending._

 _Miniscript functions as a representation for scripts that makes these sort of operations possible.
 It has a structure that allows composition.
 It is very easy to statically analyze for various properties (spending conditions, correctness, security properties, malleability, ...).
-It can be targeted by spending policy compilers (see below).
+It can be targeted by spending policy compilers.
 Finally, compatible scripts can easily be converted to Miniscript form - avoiding the need for additional metadata for e.g. signing devices that support it._